18th November, 2025

 SSIP stands for Safety Schemes in Procurement.
 It is an umbrella body for assessment schemes, and those schemes that become members of SSIP all share mutual recognition.
 You don't join SSIP, and you don't need to contact them to be assessed.
 You may even have SSIP without knowing it.

-So in theory, these health and safety accreditation schemes are good for contractors too.
+So in theory, these health and safety accreditation schemes are good for clients and contractors too.

 But the problem many contractors were finding, is that as more and more accreditation schemes popped up, each client might ask for a different standard.
 Some clients might require CHAS accreditation to work on their projects.
 Other contractors might ask for SafeContractor accreditation to work on their sites.
 So contractors were still having to go through multiple assessments, plus having to pay to be a member of each one.